uvarc/rc-website/content/userinfo/hpc/logintools/cl-data-transfer.md

 ## File Transfer from Remote to Local

-To transfer files from Rivanna to your computer, use the get command:
+To transfer files from Rivanna/Afton to your computer, use the get command:

 ```
 sftp> get my_file
 ```

-To transfer a folder from Rivanna to your computer, use `get -r`:
+To transfer a folder from Rivanna/Afton to your computer, use `get -r`:

 ```
 sftp> get my_folder